The Supreme Guide to LPR Causes & Treatment

 How to Treat a Malfunctioning UES

-The LES often recovers through a better diet alone.
+The UES often recovers through a better diet alone.

 LPR is a vicious circle.